enderandrew/breakout/README.md

 # HF Breakout
 > Play, Design, and Share Breakout Levels

-Starting as a basic tutorial for programming games, [https://github.com/jakesgordon](Jake Gordon) created this game to teach about game physics and utilizing HTML5 canvas to build fun and creative games.
+Starting as a basic tutorial for programming games, [Jake Gordon](https://github.com/jakesgordon) created this game to teach about game physics and utilizing HTML5 canvas to build fun and creative games.
 I've built on his work by adding a custom level generator, game powerups, additional levels, level names, online user counter, and more.

 ![](https://github.com/xadamxk/hf-breakout/blob/master/Promo/levels.gif?raw=true)